 Anthroposophy — or spiritual science — are the names Rudolf Steiner gave to his philosophy and work.
 He describes a path of self-development emphasizing clear thinking, careful observation, refinement of feeling, and strengthening of will.

 An anthroposophist never feels superior to another person, but only to the person he or she was.

-Rudolf Steiner Centre Toronto offers two ways of obtaining a certificate in Foundation Studies in Anthroposophy: Encounter (formerly known as "In-House") and Distance - one-on-one mentoring.
+Rudolf Steiner Centre Toronto offers two ways of obtaining a certificate in Foundation Studies in Anthroposophy: Encounter, and Distance - one-on-one mentoring.

 With a well-qualified and diverse faculty, presentations and discussion, artistic activities and reflective practice, this program is engaging and lively, relevant and refreshing.
 The Saturday sessions include a weekend visit to a biodynamic farm – one example of anthroposophy at work in the world.
 Waldorf education, anthroposophic medicine, and Camphill Communities are other examples.

 The first term outlines the fundamental principles of Steiner's world view:

 The second term focuses on soul development and spiritual practice: